Want to take quizzes and track your credits?

 How and when the coach should interact with the rest of the care team

-How to use your practice's EHR to enter necessary information, set up alerts and/or document the health coaching visit
+How to use your practice's EHR to enter necessary information, set up alerts, and document the health coaching visit

-A thorough explanation of the target patient population and any skills needed to manage it, such as terminology of diagnosis, treatment or intervention, lifestyle modifications, laboratory tests and commonly used medications
+A thorough explanation of the target patient population and any skills needed to manage it, such as diagnosis terminology, available treatments and interventions, suggested lifestyle modifications, relevant laboratory tests, and commonly prescribed medications

 Motivational interviewing to a level of proficiency and comfort when working with patients

-Techniques such as ask-tell-ask, teach-back (also known as closing the loop) and action planning (defined below)
+Techniques such as ask–tell–ask, teach-back (also known as “closing the loop”), and action planning (see downloadable tools and Q&A below)